pandurangpatil/llm-chat/initial-design.md

 **Objectives:**
 - Create repo scaffolding: `src/`, `tests/`, `migrations/`, `scripts/`, `docs/`
-- Add base Dockerfile and a `docker-compose.yml` for local development (with optional MongoDB or Firebase emulator)
+- Add base Dockerfile and a `docker-compose.yml` for local development (with Firebase Emulator)
 - Provide environment config conventions and `.env.example`
 - Implement minimal mock endpoints: `GET /api/health`, `GET /api/models` (returns []), `GET /api/version` (reads build arg)

 **Coding-agent start mechanism:**
 - Provide an explicit start/test command that a coding agent can run to start the backend in test-mode with an in-memory DB:
   - Example design-level script names: `npm run start:test` and `npm run start:ci`
-  - `start:test` runs the server bound to `0.0.0.0:${PORT:-3000}` and uses an in-memory DB adapter (mongodb-memory-server or firebase emulator mock).
+  - `start:test` runs the server bound to `0.0.0.0:${PORT:-3000}` and uses Firebase Emulator Suite.
 It prints readiness and exposes `/api/health`
   - `start:ci` is equivalent but optimized for CI: deterministic ports, logs to stdout, no interactive prompts
 - Provide `docker-compose.ci.yml` which can start the API container (built locally) and optional DB container for testing; CI can `docker-compose -f docker-compose.ci.yml up --build -d` to start the service
 - Provide a `wait-for-health.sh` script (or equivalent behavior) that polls `/api/health` until it returns ok or times out — CI/test runners and coding agents should use this before running integration tests